The GoldSilver Team

 Bullion bars produced by the most reputable mints and refineries have the strongest resale value.
 These bars are typically marked with a seal of the mint of origin and sometimes include a serial number for easy identification and certification.
 Because of this, there is low risk involved in buying or selling bullion bars.

-It’s difficult to get the same resale value when selling your gold and silver jewelry than other bullion products.
+It’s difficult to get the same resale value when selling your silver jewelry than other bullion products.
 This is because most jewelry today includes an alloy along with other decorative pieces.
-Since it is not pure gold or silver, its value is more subjective.
+Since it is not pure silver, its value is more subjective.

 A refiner has to melt it down and refine it before making a bar, coin, round or even more jewelry.
 This additional labor means most jewelry today will fetch a lower resale price than what was paid upfront.